How financial crimes are hidden in the dark web

 Certain websites will even offer a package containing the full financial information of a victim – allowing the criminal to open false bank accounts where they can transfer and store their illegal gains.
 Such details can often change hands for as little as £5 - £10 per card and it is often more profitable to sell financial information than to use it for fraud.

-How thieves steal financial information
+How do thieves steal financial information from the dark web?

 Financial details can be obtained in several different ways, common methods include ‘phishing’, ‘skimming’, malware or data leaks.
 Phishing will usually involve a fake email or website that entices a user into entering their credit card details in good faith.
 Skimming is the use of a device mounted to a card reader – either in a store or at a cashpoint that stores the card’s information when swiped.